An Evening With Travis Tritt

 Two years after his debut, Travis' sophomore album, It's All About to Change, was released.
 Literally speaking, this album changed everything when the album shipped three million copies and all four of its singles reached the top five on the country music charts.
 Along with his first album, this release became triple-platinum certified by the RIAA.

-The highly abbreviated Travis Tritt timeline has the young Georgian incorporating lifelong influences in Southern Rock, blues and gospel into his country during a honky-tonk apprenticeship that led him to Warner Bros.
-His 1990 debut Country Club and its succession of hits put him in the vanguard of the genre's early '90s boom.
-At the same time, his conspicuous lack of a cowboy hat and musical aggressiveness set him apart.
-The next eight albums and scores of hit singles led him to amass more than 25 million in career album sales, two Grammys, three CMA Awards and a devoted fan base that filled venues coast-to-coast.
+At the same time, his conspicuous lack of a cowboy hat and musical assertiveness set him apart.
+The next series of albums, seven of which are certified platinum or higher, scored him more hit singles and led him to amass more than 25 million in career album sales, two Grammys, three CMA Awards and a devoted fan base that filled venues coast-to-coast.